 Homeless shelters may use donated televisions for individuals and families who have been evicted or face immediate eviction of their homes.
 Contact the shelter for their requirements and needs.
 Due to space limitations, small televisions are likely preferred to larger sets.

-There are often more unique places for your old TV donation.
-Lee Neikirk, editor at Reviewed, had these suggestions:
+There are often many ways to find a new home for your old TV donation.
+The folks at the website GreenCitizen had these suggestions: